Performance Development Planning

 - The staff member reviews personal performance for the quarter, writes business and personal developmental goal ideas on the PDP form and gathers needed documentation, including 360-degree feedback results, when available.

-- The supervisor prepares for the PDP meeting by clearly defining the most important outcomes needed from the staff person's job within the framework of the organization's strategic plan.
+- The supervisor prepares for the PDP meeting by clearly defining the most important outcomes needed for the staff person's job within the framework of the organization's strategic plan.

 - The supervisor writes business and personal developmental goal ideas on the PDP form in preparation for the discussion.